The Price of Privacy in Untrusted Recommendation Engines: Introduction

+To see why this result is surprising, consider the following toy problem: each item $i\in[N]$ belongs to one of two clusters.
+Users arrive, sample a \emph{single item} uniformly at random and learn its corresponding cluster, answer a query from the recommender system, and leave.

+For non-private learning, if there is no constraint on the amount of information exchanged between the user and the algorithm, then the number of users needed for learning the clusters is $\Theta\left(N\log N\right)$ (via a simple coupon-collector argument).
+Note that the amount of data each user has is $\Theta(\log N)$ (item index$+$cluster).
+Now if we put a constraint that the \emph{average amount of information} exchanged between a user and the algorithm is $1$ bit, then intuition suggests that the recommender system now needs $O\left(N\log^2 N\right)$ users.
+This is achieved by the following simple strategy: each user reveals her complete information with probability $\frac{1}{\log N}$, else reveals no information -- clearly the amount of information exchanged per user is $1$ bit on average, and a modified coupon collector argument shows that this scheme requires $O(N\log^2N)$ users to learn the item clusters.

+However, the situation changes if we impose a condition that the amount of information exchanged is \emph{exactly $1$ bit} per user (for example, the algorithm asks a yes/no question to the user); as a side-product of the techniques we develop for Theorem~\ref{Thm:stronglb}, we show that the number of users required in this case is $O(N^2)$ (c.f.
+Theorem~\ref{Thm:one-bit}).
+This fundamental change in sample-complexity scaling is due to the \emph{combination of users having limited information and a `per-user information' constraint} (as opposed to the average information constraint).
+One major takeaway of our work is that local differential privacy in the information-scarce regime has a similar effect.

-Finally for the IS regime, we develop a new class of algorithms based on a novel sketch, that, under certain separation conditions, matches the above lower bound upto logarithmic factors: \begin{infthm} \textbf{(Theorem~\ref{Thm:maxsense})} For a given $w$, clustering under the MaxSense Algorithm (Section~\ref{sec:maxsense}) is successful if the number of users exceeds a threshold given by : $U_{MS}=O\left(\frac{N^2\log N}{w\epsilon}\right).$ \end{infthm}
+Finally for the information-scarce regime, we develop a new algorithm, MaxSense, which (under appropriate separation conditions) matches the above bound up to logarithmic factors: \begin{infthm} \textbf{(Theorem~\ref{Thm:maxsense})} In the information-scarce regime under $\epsilon$-local-differential-privacy, for given $w=o(N)$, clustering via the MaxSense Algorithm (Section~\ref{sec:maxsense}) is successful if the number of users satisfies: $U_{MS}=\Omega\left(\frac{N^2\log N}{w\epsilon}\right).$ \end{infthm}